panqec/panqec/README.md

 See `notebooks/12-eh-generate_params.ipynb` for how to generate values of `r_x`, `r_y` and `r_z` that parameterize things in terms of well-established values of eta, as defined by Dave Tuckett.

+# How to generate figures for the PSI essay
+Take a look at `notebooks/11-eh-essay_figures.ipynb` to generate the figures, but note that you will need to run the simulations first to have the data to make the plots.